mlr-org/mcboost/contributions.md

 ### Susanne Dandl

+Susanne Dandl reviewed the R package, she provided advice on extensions and improved the vignettes.

 ### Matthew Sun

 Matthew Sun wrote the initial Python implementation of MCBoost, with feedback and oversight provided by Michael.

 ### Christoph Kern